Yuvashree-hub/Customer-Segmentation-Project/README.md

 # Customer-Segmentation-Project
-Customer Segmentation Project uses Python and Power BI to analyze customer behavior and demographics.
-K-Means clustering groups customers into segments based on income, age, and spending patterns to identify key customer profiles and support targeted marketing strategies.
+ Analyzed customer behavior and demographics to group users into meaningful segments.
+Used Power BI for visualization and clustering techniques to identify purchase patterns and improve targeted marketing insights.